Notable People

 Food Network's biography adds the practical scale that followed.
 The tiny specialty shop became a much larger food business, eventually growing into a 3,000-square-foot emporium with a substantial kitchen operation.
 Garten ran the store for eighteen years before selling it in 1996 to her manager and chef.

 That store phase matters more than the usual celebrity-food biographies admit.
 Garten learned food retail, customer psychology, staffing, consistency, and the aesthetics of abundance.
-She was not merely developing recipes.
+She was doing more than developing recipes.
 She was learning what people feared, what they wanted to impress others with, and what kind of reassurance they would pay for.

 The books and television show worked because they solved a social problem